A cone theorem for nef curves: The Cone of Nef Curves

 Let $A$ be an ample divisor positive on $V - \{ 0 \}$, and consider $A + \tau B$, where $\tau > 0$ is the maximum over all $t$ such that $A + tB$ is pseudoeffective.
 Then $A + \tau B$ is a $V$-bounding divisor, but $(A + \tau B) \cdot C_{i} > 0$ for every $C_{i}$, a contradiction. \end{proof}

-So we have proven Theorem \ref{nefcone} for $\mathbb{Q}$-factorial klt pairs $(X,\Delta)$.
-It only remains to reduce the problem for general dlt pairs $(X,\Delta)$ to this specific case.
+We now have a finiteness statement for coextremal rays associated to $\mathbb{Q}$-factorial klt pairs $(X,\Delta)$.
+This finiteness statement is essentially equivalent to Theorem \ref{firsttheorem}.
+Thus, we only need to reduce the problem for general dlt pairs $(X,\Delta)$ to this specific case.
 The following lemma from \cite{km98} shows that dlt pairs can be approximated by klt pairs on any projective variety.
 (Although \cite{km98} assumes that $K_{X} + \Delta$ is $\mathbb{Q}$-Cartier, the proof works equally well for $\mathbb{R}$-Cartier divisors.)

-\begin{lem}[\cite{km98}, Proposition 2.43] Suppose that $(X,\Delta)$ is a dlt pair, and that $A$ is an ample Cartier divisor on $X$.
-Let $\Delta_{1}$ be an effective $\mathbb{Q}$-Weil divisor such that $\textrm{Supp}(\Delta) = \textrm{Supp}(\Delta_{1})$.
+\begin{lem}[\cite{km98}, Proposition 2.43] Suppose that $(X,\Delta)$ is a dlt pair and that $A$ is an ample Cartier divisor on $X$.
+Let $\Delta_{1}$ be an effective $\mathbb{Q}$-Weil divisor such that $\Supp(\Delta) = \Supp(\Delta_{1})$.
 Then there is some rational $c>0$ and effective $\mathbb{Q}$-divisor $D$, numerically equivalent to $\Delta_{1} + cA$, such that $(X,\Delta + \tau D - \tau \Delta_{1})$ is klt for any sufficiently small $\tau > 0$. \end{lem}